AndrewYang2024/AndrewYang2024.github.io/_posts/2020-08-16-Whatever-It-Takes.md

 “The true purpose of the Federal Reserve is only revealed to the President, a few of his or her trusted advisors, and me,” Powell said.
 “And I’m breaching protocol by telling you.”

+“But I believe that there’s a special destiny that comes with leading the New York Fed.”
 Powell rubbed his sleepless eyes.
-“But I believe that there’s a special destiny that comes with working at the New York Fed.”
+“And with the Ender line.”

-“Thanks but,” Williams said.
-“I’m not sure how I can help.”
+“Thanks,” Williams said.
+“But I’m not sure how I can help.”

+“Me neither,” Alex added.

 “To be frank with you, I’m not exactly sure what to do either.
-But I’ve always known you to have a good head on your shoulders.
-We’ll think of something.”
+But I’ve always known you to have a good head on your shoulders and you said you can vouch for her ability.
+We’ll think of something together.”

 “Okay.”
-His boss could be overbearing sometimes, Williams thought.
+His boss was overbearing sometimes, Williams thought.

-“And we’re going to have to meet in person more often than our quarterly FOMC committee meetings.”
+“And we’re going to have to meet in person, all three of us, more often than our quarterly FOMC committee meetings.”

 “Sure,” Williams agreed with a sense of dread.
 Even with the weight of the country on his shoulders, he did not look forward to long commutes to the capital.
 “Whatever it takes.”

-The two men stared at each other from across the table for a while, before Williams interrupted.
+The two men stared at each other from across the table for a while before Alex interrupted.
 “So now what?”

-“It’s only six,” Powell said, glancing at the clock.
+“It’s already six,” Powell said, glancing at the clock.
 “Are you free to join me for an early supper?
-My treat, of course.”

-“Let me tell my family then,” Williams said.
-“And I will get to choose the place this time.”

-Powell laughed again as he reached for his messenger bag to go.

-“So it’s all a waste of time then?”
-Williams asked as he rose from the chair, cradling the Review underneath his arm.

-“What?”
+Some of Lagarde’s proteges will be attending and it would be good to make introductions.
+The Europeans are also receiving dire warnings at their ends, it seems.”

+“I think I’ll pass, I’ve met all of them anyway,” Williams said.
+“I also need some time to process all of this.”

+“Have a good one, John,” Powell waved.

+“Yea, you too.”

+The chairman waited until Williams was out of earshot.

+ “I guess the Ender is staying?”

+The Ender nodded.

+Powell tilted back in his chair and propped his feet on the table.
+“Between you me, I was never quite sure John would be up to the task.”

+“I know what what you mean,” Alex said, stifling a chuckle.
+“But I think he’ll be helpful.
+At least I hope so.”

+“Amen,” Powell quipped.

-“All the discussion about the economy and rate hikes and rate cuts?
-It’s all just a front for fiddling with the dials on a massive time machine.”
+“So it’s all a waste of time then?
+All that discussion about the economy and rate hikes and rate cuts.
+It’s really all just a front for fiddling with the dials on a massive time machine, right?”

 “Correct.”

-“No wonder it never made any sense.”
+“Ha, no wonder it never made any sense.
+I figured you were smarter than that.”

-Williams held open the door dutifully for Powell.

-“You know…” The chairman hesitated thoughtfully at the exit.
-“The plunge protection team actually exists.”
+“*Some* of us,” Powell corrected.
+“Not all of us are in the know like we are.”

+“My, what else are you hiding?”

+“Well…” Powell hesitated thoughtfully.
+“We do also have a plunge protection team.”

-“Yea I know, the Working Group on Financial Markets.”
+“That’s no secret, it’s called the Working Group on Financial Markets, isn’t it?”

 “No, not that one.
-There’s a group of Fed traders who manipulate spooz around two and three AM in the morning.
-It’s a short-distance communication system that sends messages months rather than years into the past.”
+There’s a group of Fed traders who manipulate equity futures around two to three in the morning.
+We use that window to establish a short-distance communication system that sends messages months rather than years into the past.”

-“Sheesh, what else are you hiding?”
+“Didn’t have that on my bingo card.”

-Powell winked.
-“The Eccles building is very large for a reason.”
+“The Eccles building is very large for a reason.
+It houses things that you cannot even imagine,” Powell winked.
+“And in due time, you will inherit all of its secrets.”

+In a way, Alex thought, the Eccles’ secrets were her birthright, handed across three generations.
+And it was not without irony, that the modern Federal Reserve would be in perpetual debt to—of all people—a long-dead Austrian economist.

 {% newthought 'Fin.' %}

 1) consider changing the story to be about a secondary character uncovering a mystery instead of the NY Fed chair?